Recognise and report elder abuse

 - investigate and keep records for every complaint

 If your complaint is about elder abuse, the manager of the home must tell the:

 You can complain to your local trust about the services it provides.
 By law all trusts must investigate and respond to complaints.
 If you or a relative are in hospital and not being cared for properly, you can complain to the local trust.

-You can discuss any financial concerns with your solicitor or the Citizens Advice Bureau (CAB).
+You can discuss any financial concerns with your solicitor or Advice NI.